Degree-degree distribution in a power law random intersection graph with clustering: Introduction

 \begin{rem} In the case where $m/n\to+\infty$, the size biased probability distribution $\{{\tilde p}(r)\}_{r\ge 1}$ is the limiting distribution of $d(v_1)$ conditioned on the event $v_1\sim v_2$, i.e.,

 \end{rem}

-\begin{rem} Theorem \ref{T2} and Remark \ref{R1} remain valid if we replace $(v_1, v_2)$ by any other ordered pair of vertices $(v_i,v_j)$, or by an ordered pair of distinct vertices $(u^*,v^*)$ chosen uniformly at random, since the probability distribution of graph $G$ is invariant under permutation of its vertices. \end{rem}

-Let us examine how the clustering property (presence of nonvanishing clustering coefficient) affects the structure of the asymptotic degree-degree distribution.
+Let us examine how the clustering property (presence of non-vanishing clustering coefficient) affects the structure of the asymptotic degree-degree distribution.
 Firstly we consider the case $m/n\to+\infty$, where the clustering coefficient vanishes (cf. (\ref{2014-10-20+1})).
-In this case one may expect that the statistical dependence between neighboring adjacency relations fade as $m,n\to+\infty$ and that degrees of adjacent vertices are asymptotically independent.
+In this case one may expect that the statistical dependence between neighboring adjacency relations fades away as $m,n\to+\infty$ and that the degrees of adjacent vertices are asymptotically independent.
 This is indeed the case as (\ref{2014-10-09+1}) and (\ref{2014-10-09+1++}) imply that

-For $m/n\to \beta\in (0,+\infty)$ the random graph $G$ admits a nonvanishing clustering coefficient.
-Now, the neighboring adjacency relations remain statistically dependent and the asymptotic bivariate degree-degree distribution (\ref{2014-10-05+4}) is no more a product of marginal asymptotic degree distributions.
-One can show that in this case the degrees of adjacent vertices are positively correlated (because heavy weight attributes are likely to be shared by high degree vertices) and $G$ admits a non-vanishing and positive Newman's assortativity coefficient, provided that the vertex degree distribution has a finite third moment (cf. \cite{BloznelisJKR2013}).
+For $m/n\to \beta\in (0,+\infty)$ the random graph $G$ admits a non-vanishing clustering coefficient.
+Now, the statistical dependence of neighboring adjacency relations persists as $n,m\to+\infty$, and the asymptotic bivariate degree-degree distribution is not a product of marginal asymptotic degree distributions, see (\ref{2014-10-05+4}).
+One can show that in this case the degrees of adjacent vertices are positively correlated and $G$ admits a non-vanishing positive Newman's assortativity coefficient, provided that the vertex degree distribution has a finite third moment (cf. \cite{BloznelisJKR2013}).

-Several examples of power law degree-degree distributions are considered in Corollary 1 below.
+Several examples of power law degree-degree distributions are considered in Theorem \ref{C1} below.